TihiMihi/CM-Lennard-Jones-ProjectB/README.md

 the Boltzman constant

-Time in units of the ratio of unitary mass to epsilon square rooted times sigma
+Time in units of the ratio of unitary mass to epsilon all square rooted times sigma